Saint Prosper Wreck

 Frequently Asked Questions

-What certification do I need to dive the Saint Prosper wreck?
+What certification do I need to dive the Saint Prosper?

 Is it legal to dive the Saint Prosper?

-What are the diving conditions like at the Saint Prosper?
+What happened to the crew of the Saint Prosper?

 Log your dives